Welcome to the Regent's family!

 One of the highlights of the year is the publication of our alumni magazine, Regent’s Now, which includes features written by students, staff, friends and old members.

-Students and alumni should receive their copy of the magazine during the Christmas vacation, but parents and supporters may also request a copy by emailing the Development Office.
+Students and alumni will receive their copy, but family members are welcome to request a copy by emailing the Development Office.

 Previous editions of the magazine are available online.